March 11, 2020 Book review: ‘On Division’ by Goldie Goldbloom

-I get Google alerts when Hasidim are in the news.
-The other day, I was notified about an upcoming novel by a gay Australian woman who comes from the Hasidic community.
+The other day, I learned about an upcoming novel by a gay Australian woman who comes from the Hasidic community.
 The novel was titled On Division, which I liked immediately.
-Division Avenue runs along the approximate border between Hasidic Williamsburg and secular/hipster Williamsburg, as if the name was put there with foresight years and years before the divide was cemented.
+Division Avenue runs along the approximate border between Hasidic Williamsburg and secular/hipster Williamsburg as if the name was put there with foresight years and years before the divide was cemented.
 In other words, this was going to be a story of the world I trek day in and day out.
-I scanned the unusual, even far-fetched synopsis of this book:
+I scanned the unusual, even far-fetched synopsis of this book.

 The reviewers raved about the book, especially about the insight it provided into this insular lifestyle.
-The book was framed as revelatory because it was written by an “insider.”
+The book was framed as revelatory because it was written by an “insider” in Hasidic Williamsburg.

 “The author, Goldie Goldbloom, is Hasidic.
 A mother of eight.
 She reveals the inner world of the Ultra-Orthodox Jews. ”